What is a ranch steak? We’re glad you asked!

-The Ranch steak does have a very thin line of sinew that runs through the middle of the steak, similar to the Top Blade steak, that can’t be cut out during preparation.
+It does have a very thin line of sinew that runs through the middle of the meat, similar to the Top Blade steak, that can’t be cut out during preparation.

-While this puts many off, it is another thing that adds to its lower price, and it only adds to the flavor of the steak and really is no hardship to just eat around.
+While this puts many off, it is another thing that adds to its lower price, it only adds to the flavor and really is no hardship to just eat around.

 The Ranch steak is versatile and can be used as a standalone steak, enjoyed in all its glory with a few simple sides.

 It can also be used in stir-fries and Mexican fajita dishes as it’s cheap, and the strong flavor will easily stand up to marinades and heavy sauces.

 |Nutrition||Total Amount (Based on 3oz Serving)||% Daily Value (based